zaaaana/30DMC21/index.md

 _Created in QGIS.
 Map of Oregon and Boring, OR, highlighting location of Gravity Falls (can you tell I had no clue what to make this day...)_
 ![Image](Maps/Day29_Null.jpg)

 And that's about the size of it!
 Datasets for each map will be uploaded / linked to my repo soon!
+In the meantime though, feel free to reach out on my socials if you're looking for any of the datasets!